googleapis/api-linter/docs/rules/0203/field-behavior-required.md

 ---
 rule:
   aip: 203
-  name: [core, '0203', required-and-optional]
+  name: [core, '0203', field-behavior-required]
-  summary: Required fields must not use the optional keyword.
+  summary: Field behavior is required, and must have one of OUTPUT_ONLY, REQUIRED, or OPTIONAL.
-permalink: /203/required-and-optional
+permalink: /203/field-behavior-required
 redirect_from:
-  - /0203/required-and-optional
+  - /0203/field-behavior-required
 ---

-# Required fields
+# Field Behavior Required

-This rule enforces that fields that are annotated as required do not use the `optional` syntax, as mandated by [AIP-203][].
+This rule enforces that each field in a message used in a request has a `google.api.field_behavior` annotation with valid values, as mandated by [AIP-203][].

 ## Details

-This rule looks for fields with a `google.api.field_behavior` annotation set to `REQUIRED`, and complains if the field also uses the proto3 `optional` syntax.
+This rule looks at all fields and ensures they have a `google.api.field_behavior` annotation.
+It also verifies that they have at least one of the options `OUTPUT_ONLY`, `REQUIRED`, or `OPTIONAL`: all fields must fall into one of these categories.

 ## Examples